alesegdia/phackman/GDD.md

 The **INV4D-312** is a transport spaceship that was just intercepted by an alien race classified as the **Zenytp-3D3**.
 Take control of **Phack Man** in his mission to clear all the floors of the cargo bay from these little bastards.

 ## Gameplay
 Phack Man's gameplay resembles the good ol’ Pacman mechanics.
 The map is a generated maze and entities can move freely through it.
-Phack Map can shoot with Lock & Stock, his favorite twin miniguns.
+Phack Man can shoot with Lock & Stock, his loyal twin miniguns.

 ## Map
 The map is a generated maze with progressive size depending on the floor.
 The algorithm used is undefined by now, but some ideas arise: